Trump in Saudi speech urges Iran toward a 'new and a better path' as he pushes for nuclear deal

 Crown Prince Mohammed bin Salman, the Saudi de facto ruler, warmly greeted Trump as he stepped off Air Force One at King Khalid International Airport.
 The two leaders then retreated to a grand hall at the Riyadh airport, where Trump and his aides were served traditional Arabic coffee by waiting attendants wearing ceremonial gun belts.

-They later signed more than a dozen agreements to increase cooperation between their governments' militaries, justice departments and cultural institutions.
-Additional economic agreements were expected to be inked later Tuesday at a U.S.-Saudi investment conference convened for the occasion.
+The leaders signed more than a dozen agreements to increase cooperation between their governments' militaries, justice departments and cultural institutions.

 Prince Mohammed has already committed to some $600 billion in new Saudi investment in the U.S., but Trump teased $1 trillion would be even better.